 Grieve, or injure either sex?

-Thus from post
+Thus from post to pillar hunted,

 Patience tired, and feelings blunted,

 Keep your fame and conscience clear,